 - Assets: Most companies seeking venture capital for the first time will require subsequent rounds of capital.
 As such, it is helpful if the VC has “deep pockets,” that is, enough cash to participate in follow-on rounds.
 This will save the company significant time and effort in raising future funds.

-- Fit: As mentioned previously, entrepreneurs and venture capitalists are partners.
+- Fit: As mentioned previously, entrepreneurs and VCs are partners.
 That is, they generally work very closely together to achieve a common goal (growing a successful company and getting to an exit).
 As such, it is critical that there be a good personality fit and ability to work together between the VC and the founder/management team.

 Finding the right venture capital firm is absolutely critical to companies seeking venture capital.
 Success yields you both the capital your company requires and significant assistance in growing your venture.
 Conversely, failing to find the right firm often results in raising no capital at all and being unable to grow your company.

 How to Create Your List of Potential Venture Capital Firms

 If you talk to an experienced direct marketer, they will tell you that “The list is everything.”
 If you don’t have the right list, you are wasting your marketing dollars.
 The right list is ten times as important as whatever you put in the mailing envelope, or whatever offer you include in your outbound telemarketing script.

 The same holds true for your list of prospective venture capital firms.
 That is if you are going after the wrong VCs, no matter how good your company is, you probably won’t get funding.

 There are three steps to creating a killer VC list.

 - Develop a list of VC funds.
 You can do this either by purchasing a list or database access from a firm such as Growthink Research or by going to the National Venture Capital Association’s website (which lists NVCA member organizations).

 - Narrow your list.
 VCs invest primarily based on: